Blessed Event Birth Services Inc

 0 Comments

 • Start saving for a home birth in a regular savings account.
-This option is available for everyone and can be a great way to get a head start on funding a homebirth, or to supplement HSA funds if needed.
+This option is available for everyone and can be a great way to get a head start on funding a homebirth, or to supplement FSA funds if needed.
 You can start funding the birth before baby is more than a twinkle in your eye.

 • Use a gift certificate.
 Some midwives may offer gift certificates so family and friends can support you in getting the birth you want.
 If the midwife doesn't offer gift certificates, she may be willing to if asked.